-On February 28, 2022, the European Union imposed sanctions on Mikhail Fridman and Petr Aven, and on March 15, 2022, the United Kingdom imposed sanctions on the LetterOne shareholders, Mr. Fridman, Mr. Aven, Alexey Kuzmichev and German Khan, and the European Union additionally designated Mr. Khan and Mr. Kuzmichev (collectively, with Mr. Aven and Mr. Fridman, (the "Designated Persons")).
+On February 28, 2022, the European Union imposed sanctions on Mikhail Fridman and Petr Aven, and on March 15, 2022, the United Kingdom imposed sanctions on the LetterOne shareholders, Mr. Fridman, Mr. Aven, Alexey Kuzmichev and German Khan, and the European Union additionally designated Mr. Khan and Mr. Kuzmichev (collectively, with Mr. Aven and Mr. Fridman, (the "Designated Persons").
 Mr. Fridman resigned from VEON's board of directors effective February 28, 2022.
 None of the other Designated Persons were members of the Board of Directors.
 We understand, based on a letter provided by LetterOne, a 47.85% shareholder in VEON, that Mr. Fridman and Mr. Aven are shareholders in LetterOne (approximately 37.86% and 12.13%, respectively) and that Mr. Khan and Mr. Kuzmichev are no longer shareholders in LetterOne.
-In October 2022, Ukraine imposed sanctions for a ten-year period against, Mr. Fridman and Mr. Aven, as well as Mr. Kosogov, who is also a shareholder in LetterOne (holding approximately 47.2% of LetterOne's shares based on a LetterOne memorandum dated May 24, 2022 and updated February 28, 2023) (Mr. Kosogov, along with the Designed Persons, the "Sanctioned Persons").
-In addition, Ukraine has put one member of our senior management on their list of managers of Russian companies as a result of this senior manager being on the board of our Questions and customer relationships in Ukraine, since engagement with Russian companies are generally condemned.
+In October 2022, Ukraine imposed sanctions for a 10-year period against, Mr. Fridman and Mr. Aven, as well as Mr. Kosogov, who is also a shareholder in LetterOne (holding approximately 47.2% of LetterOne's shares based on a LetterOne memorandum dated May 24, 2022 and updated February 28, 2023) (Mr. Kosogov, along with the Designed Persons, the "Sanctioned Persons").
+In addition, Ukraine has put one member of our senior management on their list of managers of Russian companies as a result of this senior manager being on the board of our Russian subsidiary, VimpelCom.
+This list has had and could continue to cause reputational harm to us, particularly for our operations and customer relationships in Ukraine, since engagement with Russian companies are generally condemned.

 We have not been named as, and have concluded that we are otherwise not, the target of the UK's, the EU's or Ukraine's sanctions, including as a consequence of LetterOne being a 47.85% shareholder in VEON.
-On July 20, 2023, Canada imposed sanctions on VimpelCom, our Russian subsidiary that is part of the sale of our Russian Operations.
 However, as a result of the association of Sanctioned Persons with our largest shareholder, we have suffered and may continue to suffer reputational harm.
-This reputational harm could increase with the direct sanctions adopted against VimpelCom by Canada, particularly, if other nations adopt similar measures.
 In addition, there could also be an unwillingness among certain of our business partners to continue to do business with us, which could affect our prospects to engage in new business initiatives with existing or potential future business partners.

 Moreover, notwithstanding our perceived exposure to the Russian state as a consequence of the association of our largest shareholder with Sanctioned Persons, many multinational companies and firms, including certain of our service providers, partners and suppliers, have chosen of their own accord to cease transacting with all Russia-based or Russia affiliated companies (i.e., self-imposed sanctions), as a result of the ongoing conflict between Russia and Ukraine.
 To the extent that the ongoing conflict between Russia and Ukraine continues or further escalates, the list of companies and firms refusing to transact with Russian or Russian affiliated companies may continue to grow.